Operational Safety Cases - From the Countryside Into The Cities

 For example, if a company wanted to extend the distance at which it could fly a UAV from the pilot, Volume 3 would need to explore the risks associated with doing this, and explain how they have been mitigated.
 In this case, there would be an increased risk of not being able to avoid other aircraft if the UAV were on a collision course.
 To mitigate this risk the company could refer to information contained within Volumes 1 & 2 and include evidence to show how the ability to see and avoid other aircraft can be maintained at extended distances .
 The OSC submission needs to use the "as low as reasonably practicable" (ALARP) methodology of reducing risk.
 This weighs up the risk versus the trouble, cost and time needed to control it.

 In order to operate routinely in congested areas, the following rules in the Air Navigation Order (ANO) are prohibitive:

-1. The person in charge of a small unmanned surveillance aircraft must not fly the aircraft within 50 meters of any vessel, vehicle or structure which is not under the control of the person in charge of the aircraft
+1. The person in charge of a small un-manned surveillance aircraft must not fly the aircraft within 50 metres of any vessel, vehicle or structure which is not under the control of the person in charge of the aircraft.

-Secondly data that is to be acquired generally needs to be high resolution photography, whether that is for image based modeling or inspection purposes.
-To obtain this, the UAV will generally need to be flown at heights lower than 50m and this means that the 50m rule will be prohibitive in a lot of projects
+Secondly data that is to be acquired generally needs to be high resolution photography, whether that is for image based modelling or inspection purposes.
+To obtain this, the UAV will generally need to be flown at heights lower than 50m and this means that the 50m rule will be prohibitive in a lot of projects.

 Operating Overhead People and Property